Vluuks/AndroidPractice/Week 3/Content.md

             }
         }

 The class above can be instantiated using the constructor, which creates the `ArrayAdapter` object.
 After that, we can call `start()` to start iterating over the entries of the list we supplied to the constructor earlier.
+In this example, we created a list of `Student` objects.
 During this iteration, the `createRow()` method will be called for each entry in the list, with that specific entry as its argument.
 This method then creates the "layout" in this case just a multiline string, and adds the correct data.

-This is all very similar to what the actual adapter class does in Android Studio.
+What is essential is that there is some kind of information on what the layout should look like (what kind of border to use), and there is a list (the student objects).
+This information is then combined by the adapter, which iterates over the list and generates the appropriate layout  for every item.
+In essence, this is all very similar to what the actual adapter class does in Android Studio.
+But more on that later!

+<a name="practice"></a>

+## Practice

+<a name="exercise"></a>

+### Exercise